aileot/nvim-thyme/README.md

 - ...and more features!

-The project started from scratch. _Now in Beta!_
+And this project started from scratch.

 ## ✔️ Requirements